 The tending phase is when much of the actual breeding happens.
 During this phase, mating pairs usually hole themselves up in thick cover, which can make this phase of the rut very difficult to hunt.
 However, it isn’t impossible, and a keen hunter might be able to capitalize on a buck slipping up and breaking cover.

-Hunting this phase of the rut involves keeping watch over known bedding areas.
+Deer hunting this phase of the rut involves keeping watch over known bedding areas.
 Setting up over narrower transit areas that buck traverse in search of another estrus doe is also a decent choice.
 Flexibility is key here, as is getting as much intelligence as possible using cameras, tracks or local sighting reports.
 Don’t stay too long in a spot that clearly hasn’t delivered and be ready to move if you get whiff of a sighting.

 As with the previous phase, using calls aggressively might still prove effective.
 Many bucks are still sexually fired up during this phase, and the promise of another female might lure one in.
 They might not, however, be as keen on driving out competition as they previously were.